stellar-deprecated/docs/learn/integration-guides/gateway.md

 ```
 For every payment received by the hot wallet, you must:

--check the memo field to determine which user sent the deposit.
+- check the memo field to determine which user sent the deposit.
--record the cursor in the StellarCursor table so you can resume payment processing where you left off.
+- record the cursor in the StellarCursor table so you can resume payment processing where you left off.
--credit the user's account in the DB with the amount of the asset they sent to deposit.
+- credit the user's account in the DB with the amount of the asset they sent to deposit.

 So, you pass this function as the `onmessage` option when you stream payments:
 ```js